 Males and females (age 1 to 3 years)

-Canada, France, Greece, Italy, Poland, United States See moreSee less
+Canada, France, Greece, Italy, Poland, South Africa, United States See moreSee less

 The CSR synopses contained on this website are from clinical trials sponsored by Eisai and are provided for informational purposes only.
 These summaries contain data from the specific study population but do not include the patient-level data from each study participant.
 The results reported in any single trial may not reflect the overall potential risks or benefits associated with Eisai’s products.